Christmas Blanket Knitting Pattern

 The blanket is really huge and squishy, perfect for snuggling over Christmas.

-Knit with a soft alpaca wool blend, this really is a blanket that you will want to make!
+Knit with a soft alpaca wool blend, this really is a classic blanket for the festive season that you will want to make!

 Scroll down to view the free pattern or purchase the ad-free PDF pattern in my shop here.